 A mobile phone is a long-range device used for voice or data communication over a wireless network.
 In addition to the standard voice function of a cellular phone, today's "smart" phones support many additional services such as text messaging, email, access to the Internet, gaming, photos, MP3 players, and GPS.

-Policies are listed in the Office of Management and Budget Fiscal and Administrative Policy Manual for more information:
+Policies are listed in the OMB Fiscal and Administrative Policy Manual.

 - OMB Policy 514 – Personal Telephone Expenses/Cellular Devices

 - OMB Policy 523 – Cell Phones

 - Ordering Mobile Phones

 - Transferring Contacts

 - Switching From a Cell Phone to a Smartphone